GuilhermeRossato/Blurred-Voxels/README.md

 # How it works

 A few nested canvases are put in order, each with a different blur radius.
 Then a different scene is drawn in each canvas.

-The distance between a block and the camera determines how blurry something will look.
+Each canvas has a range of block "distances" that live in it.
+They distance between a block and the camera determines the canvas the block will be drawn on and each layer of canvas has a different blurriness.

 # Problems

-CSS filters are slow :v
+CSS filters are slower than a GPU could do it.